 4. Convenience and improved quality of life

 Chronic care management can be performed across different modalities, such as telephone or through secure telehealth platforms.
-This means care can be provided anywhere the patient is rather than requiring patients to meet in person with practitioners.
+This means care can be provided anywhere the patient is rather than requiring patients to travel to and meet in person with practitioners.
 Patients will take fewer trips into the office, and they will spend less on transportation costs and less time in traffic.

-When a practice incorporates telehealth services, such as remote patient monitoring, into a CCM program — thus creating a comprehensive remote patient care management program — the patient and care team will also have current information about the patient's health status and vitals.
+When a practice incorporates telehealth services, such as remote patient monitoring, into a CCM program — thus creating a comprehensive care management program — the patient and care team will also have current information about the patient's health status and vitals.
 This further helps the patient remain engaged and accountable for their lifestyle choices and allows the healthcare team to make more timely decisions that could potentially prevent the need for emergent or urgent medical care, saving the patient time and money.

 5. Improved coordinated care